TannerByrd/TannerByrdGitHubNotes/Lab7/readme.md

 **Purpose of file compression** - The purpose of file compression is to essentially make an original file smaller in memory size and this is done to save on memory space and also to make the transfer of this file from different computers easier and faster.

-**Compressed JPG File** If the file compressed in our class lab was a JPG file rather than a SVG file then the JPG file would of course still be smaller in memory size but also the JPG file image would have less quality.
+**Compressed JPG File** - If the file compressed in our class lab was a JPG file rather than an SVG file then the JPG file would of course still be smaller in memory size but also the JPG file image would have less quality.

 ### Object Oriented Programming